Citation, DOI, disclosures and article data

-The incidence of paraneoplastic syndromes are thought to be low.
+The incidence of paraneoplastic syndromes is thought to be low.
 At least 10 different histologic variants have been described 4.
 The most common subtypes are squamous cell carcinoma and lymphoepithelial-like carcinoma 1.

-Useful features for differential from more benign thymic epithelial tumours include 1:
+Useful features for differential from more benign thymic epithelial tumors include 1:

 - larger 5 and highly aggressive anterior mediastinal mass

-- areas of necrosis, haemorrhage, calcification, or cyst formation
+- areas of necrosis, hemorrhage, calcification, or cyst formation

 - gross invasion of contiguous mediastinal structures and wide spread to involve distant intrathoracic sites